davenverse/shellfish/docs/tutorial/creating_cli.md

 It also uses the `traverse_` method, but with a little variant that optimises it a bit.
 It takes as a parameter a function from `A => IO[Unit]` and it will execute the effect for each element of the collection, but it will discard the result of the computation.

 Last but not least, the `updateCommand` function.

-The idea here is to take as parameters the username to change the contact and a list of flags parsed from the command line that contain information about which field to update and the new value of the field, and apply each of them:
+We take as a first parameter the username of the contact we want to update in the database, so we can search for it's existence.
+As the second parameter, we will pass a list of flags, essentially describing which fields of the contact will be changed:

+`~/src/main/shellfish/contacts/cli/Cli.scala`
 ```scala 3
 def updateCommand(username: Username, options: List[Flag]): IO[Unit] =
   cm.updateContact(username): prev =>